Oliver's Wills Ltd - professional will writers

 6. There are countless stories about people facing huge hardship or injustice because a will was not in place.
 Don't become a news story yourself.

-7. You can tell people how you want to be disposed of.
+7. You can tell people your funeral preferences.
 Some people prefer to be buried or some cremated.
 A will will let your executors know what you want to happen.

 8. A will can save a lot of time sorting things out.
 Without one, there will be many more potential issues.
 For example, a bank may not release a savings account to a spouse automatically.
 This can lead to long delays while probate is sorted out.

-9. A will can save lots of tax.
+9. A will can save tax issues.
 A properly written will can help you organise your tax issues in a better way.

 Call us or use our contact us page for more details.